-The final locations for the parking facilities are in the process of being determined.
+The final locations for the parking facilities have been determined and all Land Use approvals have been obtained from the Fairfax County Board of Supervisors.
 On July 30, 2013, Fairfax County approved a Real Estate Exchange Agreement for the site of the Innovation Center Station parking facility.
 The Agreement provides for the exchange of property and property acquisition necessary to implement a joint development plan.
 On May 15, 2014, Fairfax County obtained unanimous approval of the land use case from the Fairfax County Department of Planning and Zoning.
-Final acceptance to proceed with the relocation of the Innovation Center Station parking facility was approved by the Fairfax County Board of Supervisors on July 29, 2014.
+Final acceptance to proceed with the relocation of the Innovation Center Station parking facility 29, 2014.
 The parking facility will be moved to the south of the location shown in the preliminary engineering plan.
 Fairfax County stated that the scope and size of the Innovation Center Station parking facility will not change from what was provided in the NEPA documents.

 At the Herndon Station, Fairfax County evaluated a concept to shift the location of the parking facility from what is shown in the preliminary engineering plan from the west side to the east side of the station location.
 The County owns the site shown in the preliminary engineering plans on the west side and has reached an agreement with the adjacent landowner on the east side for a land swap in order to relocate the Herndon Station parking facility.
-Fairfax County anticipates resolving all issues with the adjacent landowner and the final location of the parking facility within the next 30-days.
-The design team is scheduled to begin work on the Herndon Station parking facility once the purchase of land is finalized.
+Final acceptance to proceed with the relocation of the Herndon Station parking facility was approved by the Fairfax County Board of Supervisors on October 7, 2014.
 Fairfax County added that the scope and size of the Innovation Center Station parking facility will not change from what was provided in the NEPA documents.